-- 4.3.1 Replacement of a registered participant is only allowed when that participant is no longer an official student of the school and if the school has maximised their registration numbers. - 4.3.2 Addition of participants is only allowed for students who have joined the school after registration has closed and if schools have not maximised their registration numbers. - 4.3.3 Any request for replacement (Para.
+- 4.3.1 Each school may register up to a maximum of 23 participants and a minimum of 13 participants in the NIS system. - 4.4 Replacement and addition of participants - 4.4.1 Replacement of a registered participant is only allowed when that participant is no longer an official student of the school and if the school has maximised their registration numbers. - 4.4.2 Addition of participants is only allowed for students who have joined the school after registration has closed and if schools have not maximised their registration numbers.

+- 4.4.3 Any request for replacement (Para.
 4.3.1) or addition (Para.
-4.3.2) after registration has closed, must be sent via email through the Principal to the Lead Convenor at least one (1) working day before the next match. - 4.4 In competitions where there is a Classification / Pool Round for League Competitions, participants / teams will progress automatically to the League round with no further registration required.
+4.3.2) after registration has closed, must be sent via email through the Principal to the Lead Convenor at least one (1) working day before the next match. - 4.5 In competitions where there is a Classification / Pool Round for League Competitions, participants / teams will progress automatically to the League round with no further registration required.